Admissions: International Students

 - Official transcript(s) from each college & university attended

-Please note: All international students are required to submit TOEFL scores unless you attended a university in a English-speaking country or hold an undergraduate degree from a U.S. institution.
-IALTS are not accepted in substitution for TOEFL scores.
+- Please note: All international students are required to submit Graduate Record and TOEFL scores unless you attended a university in a English-speaking country or hold an undergraduate degree from a U.S. institution.

 Obtaining Immigration Documents